upt75/alexlalljee/README.md

-## Welcome to My Data Analysis & Business Insights Repository!
+## Welcome to my Data Analysis & Business Insights Repository!

 Hi, my name's <strong>Alex Lalljee</strong> and I'm a <strong>Microsoft Certified : Power BI Data Analyst Associate</strong>.
 Here you’ll discover a collection of Power BI projects and interactive dashboards that showcase my expertise in data visualization, business intelligence, and analytics.
 As a passionate data enthusiast, I thrive on transforming raw data into actionable insights.